jasonbrianhall/wizardscastle/WIKI.md

 Use the 'M' command to view a map of the current level.
 Unexplored rooms are hidden until discovered.

+### Color changing

+On Linux, hitting F5 and F6 will change the color scheme but doesn't work on every terminal (uses ANSI escape codes which are handled differently depending on the terminal).
+The equivalent of that is page up/page down on Windows

 ## Development Guide

 ### Project Structure